‘Slow Extends Life?’ Jackie Jarvis

 Is Fast better than Slow?

-We are all living in a society that applauds busyness.
-We are all in a rush, squeezing things into already packed agendas, multi-tasking, never having time to stop.
-So often nowadays, being busy is interpreted as being successful.
-You may not be effective; you may not be accomplishing things that matter; you may not be happy and fulfilled; but if you are busy then you must be successful, mustn’t you?
+We are all living in a society that applauds busyness, we are all in a rush, squeezing things into already packed agendas, multi-tasking, never having time to stop.
+Being busy interpreted as being successful.
+Effective you may not be, accomplishing things that matter you may not be, happy and fulfilled you may not be, but if you are busy then you must be successful, mustn’t you?

-With modern technology, speed is everything.
+With modern technology speed is everything.
 Fast food, same day delivery, fast turnaround.
 No one can wait any more.
-Our souls are often outrun by the speed of the life we have created.
-It may be why so many of us feel so out of balance and out of sync with ourselves.
+Our souls often out run by the speed of the life we have created.
+It may be why so many of us feel so out of balance, out of sync with ourselves.

 The Faster we go the Faster our life passes